Examples

 button and checkUse original file extension

-. - Add and adjust your desired procedures.
+. - Add and adjust your desired actions.

 I want to export all layers using the image size, not the layer size.